metova/avocado/README.md

 `c.url` MUST be set to a valid URL.
 This is the URL that Avocado will POST the yaml file to.

-`c.headers` is an array of headers that Avocado should document if they exist (for example `['Authorization'])
+`c.headers` is an array of headers that Avocado should document if they exist (for example `['Authorization']`)

 `c.document_if` is a lambda (or any `call`able object) that determines whether or not Avocado will document a spec.
-You may find it useful to only run Avocado in certain environments (continuous integration for example)
+You may find it useful to only run Avocado in certain environments (continuous integration for example), so you can check environment variables here or whatever else you need.

 ### Usage